award icon svg Certificate

 Provide assurance that the necessary leadership, organizational structure, and processes are in place to achieve objectives and support the organization's strategy for government operations.

-- 2.1 Evaluate the effectiveness of the IT governance structure to determine if IT decisions, directions, and performance align with the organization’s strategies and objectives.
+• 2.1 Evaluate the effectiveness of the IT governance structure to determine whether IT decisions, directions, and performance support the organization’s strategies and objectives for government purposes.

-- 2.2 Evaluate the IT organizational structure and human resources management to ensure they support the organization’s strategies and objectives.
+• 2.2 Evaluate the IT organizational structure and human resources (personnel) management to determine whether they support the organization’s strategies and objectives for government operations.

-- 2.3 Evaluate the IT strategy, including direction and processes for its development, approval, implementation, and maintenance, to ensure alignment with the organization’s strategies and objectives.
+• 2.3 Evaluate the IT strategy, including the IT direction, and the processes for its development, approval, implementation, and maintenance to ensure alignment with the organization’s strategies and objectives for government use.

-- 2.4 Evaluate the organization’s IT policies, standards, and procedures, and the processes for their development, approval, implementation, maintenance, and monitoring, to determine if they support the IT strategy and comply with regulatory and legal requirements.
+• 2.4 Evaluate the organization’s IT policies, standards, and procedures, and the processes for their development, approval, implementation, maintenance, and monitoring to determine whether they support the IT strategy and comply with regulatory and legal requirements for government compliance.

-- 2.5 Evaluate the adequacy of the quality management system to ensure it supports the organization’s strategies and objectives in a cost-effective manner.
+• 2.5 Evaluate the adequacy of the quality management system to determine whether it supports the organization’s strategies and objectives in a cost-effective manner for government efficiency.

-- 2.6 Evaluate IT management and monitoring of controls (e.g., continuous monitoring, QA) for compliance with the organization’s policies, standards, and procedures.
+• 2.6 Evaluate IT management and monitoring of controls (e.g., continuous monitoring, QA) for compliance with the organization’s policies, standards, and procedures for government oversight.

-- 2.7 Evaluate IT resource investment, use, and allocation practices, including prioritization criteria, to ensure alignment with the organization’s strategies and objectives.
+• 2.7 Evaluate IT resource investment, use, and allocation practices, including prioritization criteria, for alignment with the organization’s strategies and objectives for government operations.

-- 2.8 Evaluate IT contracting strategies and policies, and contract management practices to determine if they support the organization’s strategies and objectives.
+• 2.8 Evaluate IT contracting strategies and policies, and contract management practices to determine whether they support the organization’s strategies and objectives for government procurement.

-- 2.9 Evaluate risk management practices to determine if the organization’s IT-related risks are properly managed.
+• 2.9 Evaluate risk management practices to determine whether the organization’s IT-related risks are properly managed for government security.

-- 2.10 Evaluate monitoring and assurance practices to ensure that the board and executive management receive sufficient and timely information about IT performance.
+• 2.10 Evaluate monitoring and assurance practices to determine whether the board and executive management receive sufficient and timely information about IT performance for government oversight.

-- 2.11 Evaluate the organization’s business continuity plan to determine its ability to continue essential business operations during an IT disruption.
+• 2.11 Evaluate the organization’s business continuity plan to determine the organization’s ability to continue essential business operations during the period of an IT disruption for government resilience.

 Information Systems Acquisition, Development, and Implementation (12%)

-Provide assurance that practices for the acquisition, development, testing, and implementation of information systems meet the organization’s strategies and objectives for government use.
+Provide assurance that the practices for the acquisition, development, testing, and implementation of information systems meet the organization’s strategies and objectives for government operations.

-- 3.1 Evaluate the business case for proposed investments in information systems acquisition, development, maintenance, and subsequent retirement to determine if they align with business objectives.
+• 3.1 Evaluate the business case for proposed investments in information systems acquisition, development, maintenance, and subsequent retirement to determine whether they meet business objectives for government purposes.

-- 3.2 Evaluate project management practices and controls to ensure business requirements are met cost-effectively while managing risks to the organization.
+• 3.2 Evaluate project management practices and controls to determine whether business requirements are achieved in a cost-effective manner while managing risks to the organization for government efficiency.

-- 3.3 Conduct reviews to determine if a project is progressing according to plans, is adequately supported by documentation, and status reporting is accurate.
+• 3.3 Conduct reviews to determine whether a project is progressing according to project plans, is adequately supported by documentation, and status reporting is accurate for government accountability.

-- 3.4 Evaluate controls for information systems during the requirements, acquisition, development, and testing phases to ensure compliance with the organization's policies, standards, procedures, and applicable external requirements.
+• 3.4 Evaluate controls for information systems during the requirements, acquisition, development, and testing phases for compliance with the organization's policies, standards, procedures, and applicable external requirements for government compliance.

-- 3.5 Evaluate the readiness of information systems for implementation and migration into production to determine if project deliverables, controls, and organizational requirements are met.
+• 3.5 Evaluate the readiness of information systems for implementation and migration into production to determine whether project deliverables, controls, and organizational requirements are met for government operations.

-- 3.6 Conduct post-implementation reviews of systems to ensure that project deliverables, controls, and organizational requirements are met.
+• 3.6 Conduct post-implementation reviews of systems to determine whether project deliverables, controls, and organizational requirements are met for government oversight.

 Information Systems Operation and Business Resilience (23%)

-Provide assurance that processes for information systems operations, maintenance, and support meet the organization’s strategies and objectives for government use.
+Provide assurance that the processes for information systems operations, maintenance, and support meet the organization’s strategies and objectives for government resilience.

-- 4.1 Conduct periodic reviews of information systems to ensure they continue to meet organizational objectives.
+• 4.1 Conduct periodic reviews of information systems to determine whether they continue to meet the organization’s objectives for government operations.

-- 4.2 Evaluate service level management practices to determine if the level of service from internal and external service providers is defined and managed effectively.
+• 4.2 Evaluate service level management practices to determine whether the level of service from internal and external service providers is defined and managed for government efficiency.

-- 4.3 Evaluate third-party management practices to ensure that the levels of controls expected by the organization are adhered to by providers.
+• 4.3 Evaluate third-party management practices to determine whether the levels of controls expected by the organization are being adhered to by the provider for government oversight.

-- 4.4 Evaluate operations and end-user procedures to ensure scheduled and non-scheduled processes are managed to completion.
+• 4.4 Evaluate operations and end-user procedures to determine whether scheduled and non-scheduled processes are managed to completion for government accountability.

-- 4.5 Evaluate information systems maintenance processes to ensure they are controlled effectively and continue to support organizational objectives.
+• 4.5 Evaluate the process of information systems maintenance to determine whether they are controlled effectively and continue to support the organization’s objectives for government operations.

-- 4.6 Evaluate data administration practices to ensure the integrity and optimization of databases.
+• 4.6 Evaluate data administration practices to determine the integrity and optimization of databases for government data management.

-- 4.7 Evaluate the use of capacity and performance monitoring tools and techniques to ensure IT services meet organizational objectives.
+• 4.7 Evaluate the use of capacity and performance monitoring tools and techniques to determine whether IT services meet the organization’s objectives for government efficiency.

-- 4.8 Evaluate problem and incident management practices to ensure incidents, problems, or errors are recorded, analyzed, and resolved in a timely manner.
+• 4.8 Evaluate problem and incident management practices to determine whether incidents, problems, or errors are recorded, analyzed, and resolved in a timely manner for government response.

-- 4.9 Evaluate change, configuration, and release management practices to ensure scheduled and non-scheduled changes made to the organization’s production environment are adequately controlled and documented.
+• 4.9 Evaluate change, configuration, and release management practices to determine whether scheduled and non-scheduled changes made to the organization’s production environment are adequately controlled and documented for government oversight.

-- 4.10 Evaluate backup and restore provisions to ensure the availability of information required to resume processing.
+• 4.10 Evaluate the adequacy of backup and restore provisions to determine the availability of information required to resume processing for government continuity.

-- 4.11 Evaluate the disaster recovery plan to ensure it enables the recovery of IT processing capabilities in the event of a disaster.
+• 4.11 Evaluate the organization’s disaster recovery plan to determine whether it enables the recovery of IT processing capabilities in the event of a disaster for government resilience.

 Protection of Information Assets (27%)

-Provide assurance that the organization’s security policies, standards, procedures, and controls ensure the confidentiality, integrity, and availability of information assets for government use.
+Provide assurance that the organization’s security policies, standards, procedures, and controls ensure the confidentiality, integrity, and availability of information assets for government operations.

-- 5.1 Evaluate the completeness and alignment of information security policies, standards, and procedures with generally accepted practices.
+• 5.1 Evaluate the information security policies, standards, and procedures for completeness and alignment with generally accepted practices for government compliance.

-- 5.2 Evaluate the design, implementation, and monitoring of system and logical security controls to verify the confidentiality, integrity, and availability of information.
+• 5.2 Evaluate the design, implementation, and monitoring of system and logical security controls to verify the confidentiality, integrity, and availability of information for government security.

-- 5.3 Evaluate the design, implementation, and monitoring of data classification processes and procedures for alignment with organizational policies, standards, procedures, and applicable external requirements.
+• 5.3 Evaluate the design, implementation, and monitoring of data classification processes and procedures for alignment with the organization’s policies, standards, procedures, and applicable external requirements for government data management.

-- 5.4 Evaluate the design, implementation, and monitoring of physical access and environmental controls to ensure information assets are adequately safeguarded.
+• 5.4 Evaluate the design, implementation, and monitoring of physical access and environmental controls to determine whether information assets are adequately safeguarded for government security.

-- 5.5 Evaluate the processes and procedures used to store, retrieve, transport, and dispose of information assets (e.g., backup media, offsite storage, hard copy/print data, and softcopy media) to ensure they are adequately safeguarded.
+• 5.5 Evaluate the processes and procedures used to store, retrieve, transport, and dispose of information assets (e.g., backup media, offsite storage, hard copy/print data, and softcopy media) to determine whether information assets are adequately safeguarded for government operations.

 Requirements